- Investigate topics using interdisciplinary approaches;

 - Appreciate, understand and celebrate diversity, while knowing how to identify and bracket one’s own cultural bias;

-- Think critically and creatively, without fear to question authority and to express rational skepticism;
+- Think critically and creatively, and be willing to question authority and to express rational skepticism;

-- Understand creations of the human imagination and intellect;
+- Understand and appreciate creations of the human imagination and intellect;

 - Synthesize various forms of knowledge to solve aesthetic, social and cultural problems;

-- Read, write and speak as members of the educated public and as citizens unafraid to face controversy;
+- Read, write and speak as members of the educated public and as citizens prepared to face controversy;

-- Develop and integrate performance and research skills;
+- Develop and integrate performance and research skills, including information literacy;

 - Become concerned and involved citizens, speaking on controversial issues and acting to influence the course of history.